 You can pay in Euros, US dollars, or Turkish Liras.
 We use the exchange rates given by the Turkish Government Central Bank.

 Yes, only two minutes down the road on foot.
 There are many different banks, and some even dispense Euros and US Dollars as well as Turkish Liras.

 Tipping is not compulsory.
 If you are unhappy you should not give anything, if you are really happy you should leave more.
-It is an expression of appreciation and is very much appreciated.
+It is an expression of appreciation, and it is always very much appreciated.